 Applications are available to approved organizations in January and are due to United Way around February/March.
+It is essential that the Planning Team and/or DEI Committee review and examine the Application for biases and barriers to those applying.
 The application requests, but is not limited to the following information:

-- Agency Information; Name, address, phone number, website, Executive Director, Mission Statement, Agency Description, leadership changes, financial information. - Name, telephone number and e-mail address of a site visit contact person and a grant contact person.

-- The selected impact area.
-Applicants are required to identify to which of the three impact areas they are applying. - Title and description of the proposed program, including a narrative that describes the design of the program and the reasons why participants choose to participate. - Amount requested. - Geographic Area Served & program's target population. - Eligibility requirements.

-• Number of individuals to be served by the program, waiting list, planned improvements, collaboration, special events.

-- An Impact Statement describing how the agency anticipates that the specific elements of its program will generate results.
-A logic models documents the required inputs or resources, the actions or strategies will be implemented to achieve the identified results; the outputs of planned program activities such as number of people served or units of services delivered; and the initial, intermediate and longer-term results sought.
-Applying agencies will receive training in how to create impact statements. - A description of how the agency will measure the results of their programs, services, and other solutions for their program participants and the plan for collecting and analyzing data (see Community Impact Areas for potential progress indicators). - The number of staff and a description of staff responsibilities for the program. - Program Budget - Financial documentation.
-Organizations with an annual budget of less than \$25,000 are required to provide financial information on a form provided by United Way.
-Organizations with a budget greater than \$25,000 but less than \$100,000 must provide a financial review and a Form 990 (if required by the IRS).
-Organizations with a budget greater than \$100,000 must provide a Form 990 and an annual audit performed by an independent accountant.
-Local chapters of national organizations must provide an annual budget and financial summary for the local chapter. - Attachments: 501c3 documentation, Solicitation License, IRS Form 990, Board of Directors List - Success Story - What A Dollar Does
+- Agency Information; Name, address, phone number, website, Executive Director, Mission Statement, Agency Description, leadership changes, financial information. - Name, telephone number and e-mail address of a site visit contact person and a grant contact person. - The selected impact area.
+Applicants are required to identify to which of the three impact areas they are applying. - Title and description of the proposed program, including a narrative that describes the design of the program and the reasons why participants choose to participate. - Amount requested. - Geographic Area Served & program's target population. - Number of individuals to be served by the program, waiting list, planned improvements, collaboration, special events. - An Intended Program Outcome (a.k.a.
+Impact Statement) describing how the agency anticipates that the specific elements of its program will generate results.
+A logic model documents the required inputs or resources, the actions or strategies will be implemented to achieve the identified results; the outputs of planned program activities such as number of people served or units of services delivered; and the initial, intermediate and longer-term results sought.
+Applying agencies will receive training in how to create intended program outcomes. - A description of how the agency will measure the results of their programs, services, and other solutions for their program participants and the plan for collecting and analyzing data (see Community Impact Areas for potential progress indicators). - The number of staff and a description of staff responsibilities for the program. - Program Budget - Financial documentation.
+Requests for less than \$50,000: Provide Financial Reports for the most recently completed 12-Month Fiscal Year (these reports should the reports distributed to the organization's Board of Directors.
+Requests for more than \$50,000: Provide your most recently completed annual audit performed by an independent accountant.
+Special Note: Local chapters of national organizations must provide an annual budget and financial summary from the local chapter. - Attachments needed: 501c3 documentation, Solicitation License, IRS Form 990, Board of Directors List. - Success Story - What A Dollar Does